GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

    Result of GMT Tutorial example 8

-Our final :doc:`plot` example involves a more complicated scenario in which we want to plot the epicenters of several earthquakes over the background of a coastline basemap.
+Our final :doc:`/plot` example involves a more complicated scenario in which we want to plot the epicenters of several earthquakes over the background of a coastline basemap.
 We want the symbols to have a size that reflects the magnitude of the earthquakes, and that their